baycom/tfrec/README.md

 ## Installation

-For x86/x86_64/MacOS simply type make.
-For RasPI3 use "make -f Makefile.arm", for RasPI 2 or Zero  "make -f Makefile.raspi2".
-For other architectures you need to adjust the makefile flags.
+There is now a unified makefile for some common platforms (PC, Mac, ARM), so typing "make" should be enough.
+For unusual architectures you need to adjust the makefile flags to get optimum performance.

 The resulting executable is "tfrec".
 All options can be seen with "tfrec -h".